browserengineering/book/book/embeds.md

 text of a potentially arbitrary length, and that can be split into words and lines across multiple lines.

-An image, on the other hand is *atomic*---it doesn't make sense to split it.
-This is why images are defined in the layout specification as a [atomic inline][atomic-inline].^[There are other things that can be atomic inlines, and we'll encounter more later in this chapter.]
+An image, on the other hand, is an [atomic inline][atomic-inline]---it doesn't make sense to split it across multiple lines.^[There are other things that can be atomic inlines, and we'll encounter more later in this chapter.]

 [atomic-inline]: https://drafts.csswg.org/css-display-3/#atomic-inline

-[^img-history]: In fact, images have been around (almost) since the beginning, being proposed in [early 1993][img-email].
-This makes it ironic that images only make their appearance in chapter 15 of the book.
-My excuse is that Tkinter doesn't support proper image sizing and clipping, and doesn't support very many image formats, so we had to wait for the introduction of Skia.

 [img-email]: http://1997.webhistory.org/www.lists/www-talk.1993q1/0182.html